Mkhitar Sebastatsi: Monk

 After his admittance to monastic life, Mekhitar began to see that the state of monastic life was extremely low after the devastating destruction of the Armenian monasteries in previous centuries.
 He began to seek out a source of true learning of the spiritual life, being taken to various monasteries by several traveling religious scholars who promised to teach him what he sought if he would serve them.

-During this period, he came into contact with members of the Roman Catholic religious orders who were active in Armenia.
+During this period, he came into contact with members of Catholic religious orders who were active in Armenia.
 Learning about Catholicism, he came to feel that Rome would be the best place to do the theological studies he had long sought.
 Finally, upon reaching Aleppo, he placed himself under the spiritual direction of a Jesuit priest, who gave him a letter of introduction to the Congregation of the Propaganda.
 He determined to set out for there, but received many setbacks of both health and the rejection of those Armenian monks and bishops along the way who rejected Western doctrines.
 Finally he was forced to return to his home town, walking barefoot, though he was suffering from jaundice.
-Slowly regaining his health there, in 1696 he was ordained a priest by the Abbot of Holy Cross Monastery.
+Slowly regaining his health there, in 1696 he was ordained a priest by the abbot of Holy Cross Monastery.